Soto’s 454-foot homer helps Nationals beat Rockies 3-0

 AVILA TO RETIRE

 Nationals catcher Alex Avila said he will retire after the season.
 The 34-year-old, an All-Star in 2011, is a son of Detroit general manager Al Avila.
-A veteran of 13 seasons who is hitting .179 with seven RBIs, Avila said he expects to continue in baseball next season in a non-playing role.
-He said he has not spoke about a job with his father, who once traded him,
+A veteran of 13 seasons who is hitting .179 with seven RBIs, Alex Avila said he expects to continue in baseball next season in a non-playing role.
+He said he has not spoken about a job with his father, who once traded him.

 TRAINER’S ROOM